How Many UAV Tools Do You Need to Know to Get a UAV Job?

 Reality: Senior roles are won by judgment and delivery.

-Final answer: how many UAV tools should you learn?
+So how many UAV tools should you actually learn for a UK UAV job?

 For most job seekers: